 It’s been a struggle watching the #MeToo women tell their stories.
 I have had to keep asking myself if I was a victim when I fell in love, at 18, with Evan Thomas, an older colleague at TIME.
 I underwent, at 18 and 19 and 20, a personal crisis in which I became perilously ill, dangerous to myself — maybe even to others?
 Who is to say?
-But how easy it was to look up to, and have faith in, my seemingly benevolent and gentle superiors at TIME.
+But how easy it was to look up to, and have faith in, my seemingly benevolent and gentle mostly a generation older superiors at TIME.
 They included Richard Stengel and Walter Isaacson and Kurt Andersen and Mr Thomas.

 With Mr Thomas, admiration turned to love that was more real and lasting than anyone could have imagined.
 The attention and love of this man saw me through a life-threatening situation in which I fell into a spiral of destruction and drugs.

-Of course, when this older male colleague eventually conspired to marry me, and then abandoned me, it made a bad situation worse.
+Of course, when this married and older male colleague eventually conspired to marry me — and then abandoned me — it made a bad situation worse.
 I lost my job and apartment and had to leave the country.
-Yet, that probably would have happened anyway.
+Yet, that might have happened anyway.

 And now, at least, I had his memory and the memory of his love.
 That was more than I had had before, and it carried me through many years to come.